Man pleads guilty to possessing 12,000 videos of prepubescent child porn - NewsBreak

 Forensic analysis of these items allegedly showed more than 12,000 videos depicting child pornography.

 Hubman admitted he possessed the footage of minors engaging in sexually explicit conduct.
-He also admitted the children were prepubescent, meaning they were below puberty age.Dayton suburb shooting suspect charged with murder, burglary
+He also admitted the children were prepubescent, meaning they were below puberty age.Man pleads guilty to scamming the elderly, transferring stolen money to Nigerian bank accounts

 Hubman pleaded guilty to possession of prepubescent child pornography.
 He is scheduled for sentencing on Nov 14.
 2022, and faces a maximum 20 years in prison, between five years and a lifetime of supervised release, and a $250,000 fine.
 Hubman also has to register as a sex offender.